 Technology advancements in the past decade have facilitated new directions in ecological research.
 The decreased cost of automatic sensors allows for wide-spread collection of high frequency environmental data.
 Meanwhile, computational power has increased, increasing our ability to search and optimize over large data sets.
 I use quantitative methods to harness the power of such sensors and computational power, in order to answer nationally and globally pressing challenges centered around biodiversity, ecosystem function and resilience, and sustainability.

-Current and Past Affiliations
+Current and Past Affiliations (Full CV)

 - 2014-Current, Postdoctoral Fellow, Department of Organismal and Evolutionary Biology, Harvard University

 - 2007-2013, Graduate Student, Ecology, Evolution, and Behavior, University of Minnesota

 - Department of Entomology, National Museum of Natural History

 - Hosted and advised by Scott Miller